llulai/machine-learning/projects/boston_housing/boston_housing.md

 - *Is the model robust enough to make consistent predictions?*
 - *Would data collected in an urban city like Boston be applicable in a rural city?*

-**Answer: ** The model is quite robust, the predictions for different training and testing samples only differs 5% from the average.
-Nevertheless there are some problems with the source of the data, it seems that there are several features that are beign left out of the model, such as material of the house, squared feet, stories and so on that might be able to give a much more accurate prediction.
+**Answer: ** The model doesn't seem to be very robust, it has a lot of variance when different training and testing samples are used.
+Furthermore there are some problems with the source of the data, it seems that there are several features that are beign left out of the model, such as material of the house, squared feet, stories and so on that might be able to give a much more accurate prediction.
 If we use this data to make predictions nowadays it is very likely that it wont be accurate (use this sample as training example and use nowadays data as testing example probably would give us the answer).

 All in all, I think it is not a very good idea to use this dataset today in a real-world setting.